ganbuan/CyberNotebook/README.md

 ```

 ## FlareVM
-<i>Forensice, Logic Analysis, and Reverse Engineering</i> is a set of specialised tools used in reverse engineering, malware analysis, incident response, forensic investigation, and penetration testing.
+*Forensice, Logic Analysis, and Reverse Engineering* is a set of specialised tools used in reverse engineering, malware analysis, incident response, forensic investigation, and penetration testing.

 ### Use Cases and Tool Kit
 Tools are grouped into various categories below: